John Mica: 2016

 A court-ordered redistricting made the 7th slightly friendlier to Democrats.
 The new map cut out the district's share of Volusia County, while pushing it farther into Orlando.

 The 7th had already been a marginal district, even though Mica had been elected twice from this district without serious difficulty.
 Mitt Romney narrowly won it over Barack Obama in 2012, with 51 percent of the vote.
 In contrast, had the redrawn 7th existed in 2012, Obama would have won it with 49.4 percent.

 In the general election, Mica lost to Democrat Stephanie Murphy by a margin of 51%–49%.

 Tenure

+As the House Transportation GOP Leader, Mica served on all six Transportation and Infrastructure Subcommittees including Aviation; Coast Guard and Maritime Transportation; Economic Development, Public Buildings and Emergency Management; Highways and Transit; Railroads, Pipelines and Hazardous Materials; and Water Resources and Environment.

 In November 1997, Mica was one of eighteen Republicans in the House to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Mica voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Mica voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the needed majority of votes to be adopted).

+As Chairman of the House Transportation and Infrastructure Committee from 2011 to 2013, Mica oversaw federal policy relating to aviation, highways, transit, rail transportation, pipelines, the Coast Guard, maritime transportation, and water infrastructure.
+Under his chairmanship, 55 bills were passed in the House, of which 30 were signed into law.
+From 2001 to 2006, Mica chaired the Subcommittee on Aviation.
+Following the September 11 attacks, he co-authored the Aviation and Transportation Security Law and worked to restore stability to the aviation industry.